Our story and beliefs

 Since the early 1990s we have had a Legal Aid contract.
 Under this contract, our work is regularly audited by the Legal Aid Agency (formerly known as Legal Aid Board and Legal Services Commission).
 This means our service has to be of a high standard as without passing the audit we cannot continue to do legal aid work.

-The Law Centre holds the Legal Advice Agency Specialist Quality Mark in housing, community care and debt.
+The Law Centre holds the Lexcel Legal Practice Quality Mark for all our specialist work, office management and governance.
 Derbyshire Law Centre® is affiliated to the national organisation for Law Centres, the Law Centres Network.

 The solicitors employed at the Law Centre are regulated by Solicitors Regulation Authority and Legal Executives by the Chartered Institute of Legal Executives.